Consultancy Agreements

 - By engaging a freelancer without clearly defining the relationship you risk being deemed to have engaged them as an employee, which is a burdensome legal relationship for the employer

-- Exclude the possibility that a consultant is regarded as an employee
+- Exclude the possibility that a consultant could be regarded as an employee of your business

 Latest NewsFrom the blog